CodingThrust/NumericTrainingCamp/0.intro/README.md

 ## Goals for today

-- I will introduce many-body computing and the four topics.
+- I will introduce many-body computing and the projects.
-- Students decide the topic and the group before 2PM.
+- Students decide the project to work on before 2PM.
+Students choosing the same project will form a group.

 ---